rng-guy/NFSMWBartender/README.md

 &nbsp;

 This feature set **fixes two bugs**:
-* you can no longer get BUSTED due to line-of-sight issues while the EVADE bar fills, and
+* you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
 * regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.

 &nbsp;